 Holy Communion is celebrated on the first Sunday of the month.
 People of all ages and traditions who are seeking the love of God through Jesus Christ are invited to partake of the sacrament.

 We observe the liturgical seasons of Advent, Christmas/ Epiphany, as well Lent and Eastertide.

 Children learn to worship by worshipping.
 We are glad they are in our midst!

-We encourage children to be present with their families, at least through the time of the children’s meditation.
-Following that part of the service, the younger ones are welcome to leave the sanctuary with supervising adults to the nursery should that be desired.
+We encourage children to be present with their families.
+Following the Children’s Message early in the service, the younger ones, ages 0-5, are welcome to leave the sanctuary with supervising adults to the nursery should that be desired.

 Worship materials for the children can be found in the entrance area to the sanctuary.
 These include books, paper, crayons and activity sheets relating to the scripture lesson or theme of the service.

 Children are invited to partake in the sacrament of Holy Communion

 The United Methodist Book of Worship states, “All who intend to lead a Christian life, and their children, are invited to receive the bread and the cup.
 We have no tradition of refusing any who present themselves desiring to receive.”